dragonfire535/xiao/README.md

 2. [Follow these instructions to install the dependencies for `node-canvas`](https://github.com/Automattic/node-canvas/wiki/Installation:-Windows).
 3. [Follow these instructions to install ffmpeg](https://www.wikihow.com/Install-FFmpeg-on-Windows).
 4. [Install ImageMagick](https://imagemagick.org/script/download.php).
+5. [Follow these instructions to install Redis](https://riptutorial.com/redis/example/29962/installing-and-running-redis-server-on-windows).
+Remember to set up a password!
-5. Run `npm i --production` in the folder you cloned the bot.
+6. Run `npm i --production` in the folder you cloned the bot.
-6. Run `npm i -g pm2` to install PM2.
+7. Run `npm i -g pm2` to install PM2.
-7. Run `pm2 start Xiao.js --name xiao` to run the bot.
+8. Run `pm2 start Xiao.js --name xiao` to run the bot.

 ### Mac